What Is an Irregular Period? Identifying Different Symptoms of PCOS

-And despite PCOS having many symptoms that can be distressing, there is evidence that having period abnormalities may affect your emotional well being more than anything else.
-One study – which found that women with PCOS may have significantly higher levels of psychological distress than the general population – claims that the main source of mental health problems in women with PCOS is period problems, including having an irregular cycle.iv
+Although PCOS has a breadth of potentially distressing symptoms, there’s a strong case to suggest period abnormalities can affect emotional wellbeing more than anything else.
+One study – which established women with PCOS may have significantly higher levels of psychological distress than the general population – claims the main source of mental health problems in the PCOS community stems from period problems, namely having irregular cycles.iv

 What can you do to treat irregular periods?

-The good news is there are treatments available if you have irregular periods.
-Speak to a healthcare professional if you have consistent rather than occasional period problems such as heavy or painful periods, periods that last more than seven days, or infrequent or too-frequent periods.
+Fortunately, there are several treatments and management tools available for period irregularities.
+Firstly, it’s wise to speak to a healthcare professional if you have consistent rather than occasional period problems, such as heavy or painful periods, periods that last more than seven days, or infrequent or too-frequent periods.

-As some medicines can cause problems with periods, it may be a good idea to have a chat with your GP if you’re taking any kind of regular medication.
-However, never stop taking a prescribed medicine without speaking to your doctor first.
+Lastly, some medications can interfere with the menstrual cycle.
+With this in mind, you may want to have a chat with your GP to establish if any regular medication could affect ovulation.
+A word of caution: never stop taking prescribed medicine without speaking to your doctor first.

-Explore the rest of our PCOS hub to learn more about your condition and tips for managing symptoms.
+To learn more about your condition and tips for managing symptoms, explore the rest of our PCOS hub.